 After all, compared to the pioneer foremothers, we have it easy!
 Compared to people hauling rocks all day, we are positively spoiled!!!

-But I read something useful in a book about parenting that also applies to adults.
+The other day, I read something useful in a book about parenting that also applies to adults.
 (As so many of them do.)

 The book is called Simplicity Parenting, and I confess I find it a wee bit intimidating.
 We watch TV!
 We have plastic toys!
 Fail!!!!
 Nonetheless, he said something important.
-He discovered that children in upper middle class English homes were exhibiting the same symptoms of PTSD as children he’d seen in war-torn regions of the world.
+He discovered that children in upper-middle-class English homes were exhibiting the same symptoms of PTSD as children he’d seen in war-torn regions of the world.